gaps-closure/hal/README.md

 ![HAL interfaces between applications and Network Interfaces.](hal_api.png)

-The HAL daemon has various major components:
+The HAL daemon has the following major components:
-- HAL's API to applicaitons (*xdcomms*), which provide the high level inteface used by Applications to: a) send and receive Applicaiton Data Units (ADUs), and b) describe the ADU confuration.
+- [API](api/) to applicaitons (*xdcomms library*), which provide the high level inteface used by Applications to: a) send and receive Applicaiton Data Units (ADUs), and b) describe the ADU confuration.
-- HAL's Codecs that define how aADUs are serialized for transmission (based on the ADU configuration description).
+-[Application generated Codecs](appgen/), which define how how the xdcomms library serializes ADUs for transmission (based on the ADU configuration description).
-- conversion to amd from different GAPS packet formats, along with separate sub-components that speciffy and convert to and from each CDG specififc packet format.
+- [Packetization](daemon/), which converts between the inteal HAL format (containing tag and ADU) and the different packet formats.
+Each CDG packet format has a separate sub-components that performs the encoding and decoding to and from the HAL internal format.
-- Device Management, which opens the devices specified in the configuration file.
+- [Device Management](daemon/), which opens the devices specified in the configuration file.
-- Device read and write routines, whcih wait for data on all the opened read devices and write the output to the device specified in the configuration file.
+- [Device read and write](daemon/), whcih wait for packets on all the opened read devices and forward them based on the **halmap** forwarding table specified in the configuration file.

-ALso included in the HAL directory are test programs, which include a) an example appplication program sending and receiving data through HAL, HAL confifguration files, and a simple network emulation.
+ALso included in the HAL directory are [test](test/) programs, which includes:
+- **appplication test program**, which sends and receives different data types through HAL.
+- **halperf**, whcih emulates an application sending and receiving data through HAL.
+- **HAL confifguration files**, which a) define the supported device conigurations, and b) deine the halmap forwarding rules.
+- **Simple network emulation**, which emulate the HAL devices and the remote HAL.

 ## Build